chamli/h1-212/README.md

 {"domain":"localhost/flag\n212.test.com"}
 ```

-And then make brute force wusing Burp Suite ,But before the that get end i check 1337 as its for "leet" :D
+And then make brute force using Burp Suite ,But before that get end , i check 1337 as its for "Leet" guys :D

 And Yeah found port 1337 open :D
 ```